rc-tsai/gis-portfolio/projects/ArcGIS Pro ModelBuilder.md

 <br>

 ### _Classify rural-urban census tract_
 I classify census tracts into three categories: Metropolitan, Small town, and Rural based on the classification provided by [USDA Rural-Urban Commuting Area Codes](https://www.ers.usda.gov/data-products/rural-urban-commuting-area-codes/).
-However, 2020 classification would be released no earlier than Fall 2024, so I use the classification of 2010 on census tracts 2020 with some modification as follows:
+However, 2020 classification [would be released no earlier than Fall 2024](https://www.ers.usda.gov/data-products/rural-urban-commuting-area-codes/#:~:text=Currently%2C%20we%20estimate%20that%20the%202020%20RUCA%20codes%20would%20be%20released%20no%20earlier%20than%20Fall%202024), so I use the classification of 2010 on census tracts 2020 with some modification as follows:
-- I add 2010 census tract from ArcGIS Online then use copy feature tool (cannot edit the layer import from ArcGIS Online).
+- I add the 2010 census tracts from ArcGIS Online and then utilize the Copy Feature tool (as the layer imported from ArcGIS Online cannot be edited directly)
-- Filter out records regarding Georgia then export to csv file.
-Then export to table in ArcGIS Pro.
+- I filter out records pertaining to Georgia and then export these to a CSV file, which is subsequently imported as a table in ArcGIS Pro
-- Join the table to 2010 census tract (I add a census tract text field in the export table unlike GEOID_NUM as DOUBLE data type when join low-paying workers and jobs)
+- I join this table to the 2010 census tracts.
+Unlike the 'GEOID_NUM', which is a DOUBLE data type used in joining low-paying workers and jobs, I add a text field in the export table
-- Add a text field 'Area_Type' and use the following classification to calculate 'Area_Type'
+- I add a text field named 'Area_Type' and apply the following classification to calculate 'Area_Type':
 ```python
 Area_Type = area_type(!RUCA!)